 Device, format and codec dependencies

-The first set of criteria to look at is what formats / packaging / codecs the media engine can handle.
+The first set of criteria to look at is what formats / packaging / codecs the video player’s media engine can handle.
 These depend greatly on the viewer’s platform, so you will most likely not be able to address your entire audience with a single format and media engine.
 Today DASH and HLS are by far the most logical choices to address all user platforms.
 Depending on your legacy workflow, it might be easier to use the first or the second: DASH is extremely similar to Smooth Streaming in terms of specifications, and HLS is widely used on mobile.

 Luckily, there are great open-source media engines that support these formats.
-Here is a quick (non-exhaustive) list of the media engines per platform:

 You may be tempted to rush headlong into a media engine, but don’t forget to actually check if your streams work with it.
 Even if modern streaming formats are standardized, there are still dozens of different ways to create a manifest, and encoders are not all 100% standard compliant.
 Media engines often suffer from this fragmentation, as they must support edge cases that come from suboptimal encoding/packaging settings, not from the player directly.